You will learn

 Prioritize prompt responses

 Customers anticipate quick replies when using chat tools.
-If your team can't provide immediate support, manage expectations by using the "During office hours" message to explain availability or outline the process.
+If your team can't provide immediate support, manage expectations by:

 Additionally, if you are chatting with someone and need to take some time to investigate, ensure you regularly check back in.
 You don’t want to snooze the message or keep people waiting for long periods of time.
 Instead, make sure to touch base with them at least once every 3-5 minutes.
 Even a simple: “Still looking into this.
 Thank you for your patience” lets the user know you haven’t forgotten about them.